-In a setting eerily similar to that of Dallas Buyers Club, doctors were illegally writing prescriptions of hydroxychloroquine to friends and family members as a treatment for COVID-19.
-After numerous clinical trials, however, there was no indication that the drug worked to counteract the effects of or prevent infection by the coronavirus.
+In a setting eerily similar to that of Dallas Buyers Club, doctors would illegally write prescriptions of hydroxychloroquine to friends and family members as a treatment for COVID-19.
+After numerous clinical trials, however, there is still no indication that the drug counteracts the effects of, or prevents, coronavirus infection.

 Despite the lack of evidence over a drug’s effectiveness or even safety, desperation drives some patients to use them off-label, essentially being ‘clinical trial’ volunteers in an uncontrolled, unregulated setting.
 But like the HIV-infected individuals of the ‘Buyers Clubs’, aren’t they simply victims of misinformation?

 Changing the Clinical Trial Model

 Part of the blame lies in the long, drawn-out and rigid clinical studies and the way they are handled.
 Even for novel diseases with no available treatment on the market, a patient’s entry into trials is subject to certain criteria and often long waiting times.
 Furthermore, many patients know that they might be receiving placebos, or sugar pills, with no therapeutic benefit.

 While the traditional process of drug development is flawed, it is rigorous in examining the safety and efficacy of potential drugs.
 But it’s certainly not a one-size-fits-all model, with regulatory agencies and pharmaceutical companies slowly changing their approach to drug approvals and clinical trials.